When your files are in different places on different machines…

 Most likely cause

 The most likely reason this happens is because your samples and or other files are in different locations on your second laptop.
-Many plugins hard code the file path to their presets or samples, sometimes as part of the saved state, and so samples and related data appears to be missing
+Many plugins hard code the file path to their presets or samples, sometimes as part of the saved state, and so samples and related data appears to be missing.

 Symbolic links

 If you can’t arrange for everything on your second computer to be in exactly the same place as on your first computer, including by the way your main username, the answer may be to use symbolic links.
-You can think of symbolic links as a way to have differently named folders (or even files) that all reference the same undying folder or file respectively.
-For example, suppose you have a piano sample called Piano.wav that, on your first computer, exists under your samples folder at /HD/Samples/Piano.wav (NB, I’m using Apple Mac pathnames but the concept is identical for Windows)
+You can think of symbolic links as a way to have differently named folders (or even files) that all reference the same underlying folder or file respectively.
+For example, suppose you have a piano sample called Piano.wav that, on your first computer, exists under your samples folder at /HD/Samples/Piano.wav (NB, I’m using macOS pathnames but the concept is identical for Windows)

 On your second computer, where perhaps you used an external drive for your samples, those samples are physically located at /Volumes/External/MySamples/Piano.wav

 By using symbolic links, you can make the software (in particular your plugins) believe that the files physically located on that external drive appear to exist in the same location as they do on your main computer.
-In other words you can create a symbolic link on your second computer that maps
+In other words you can create a symbolic link on your second computer that maps:

 /HD/Samples ——> /Volumes/External/MySamples